code42/code42cli/README.md

 c42aed -s https://example.authority.com -u security.admin@example.com
 ```

-Another option is to put your Code42 authority URL and username in a file named `config.cfg`.
+Another option is to put your Code42 authority URL and username (and other arguments) in a config file.
-Rename `config.default.cfg` to `config.cfg` and edit the fields to be your authority server URL and username.
+Use `default.config.cfg` as an example to make your own config file; it has all the supported arguments.
-There are also other optional arguments in `config.default.cfg` that mirror CLI args.
+The arguments in `default.config.cfg` mirror the CLI arguments.

 ```buildoutcfg
 [Code42]